qawemlilo/blog/README.md

 ## Corrections and edits for posts

+All posts are inside the `./posts` directory.
 Create new branch prefixed with `edit-`, edit the relevant `.md` file, commit and send pull request.
 You may also re-compile the `.md` files with the `node bin/compile` command before committing and pushing.

 ## Contact
 qawemlilo@gmail.com